cloudbees/cloudbees-examples/cloudbees-cd/kubernetes/gke/clustered.md

 ## Configure a GCP SQL instance <a name="cdro-gke-example-clustered-install-sql"/>

 The next steps in this example demonstrate how to configure the Cloud SQL instance for your GKE cluster.
 This example uses PostgresSQL.
 For more information on the configurations in this example, refer the [Cloud SQL](https://cloud.google.com/sql/docs/postgres/instance-settings) documentation.
 To get started:

+>**NOTE**
+>
+>The following commands use variable configured in [Configure environment variables](#cdro-gke-example-clustered-config-en-vars).
+Ensure you have configured these variables before continuing.

 1. Create the GCP SQL instance with private connection:
     ```bash